 (WB) ECO-FRIENDLY WATER-BASED INKS

 Offbeat Press has focused on mastering eco-friendly, soft, water-based screen printing since we opened in 2008.
-Currently we print 60-70% of our orders with eco-friendly, water-based inks.
-Water-based inks are designed for printing on 100% cotton fabrics, but can work with other natural fabric blends.
-When printing water-based inks on blends, the ink colors will not be as vibrant, leaving behind a less vibrant or subtle print.
+Currently, we print 60-70% of our orders with eco-friendly, water-based inks.
+Manufacturers design most water-based inks for printing on 100% cotton fabrics, but they can work with other natural fabric blends.
+When printing water-based inks on blends, the ink colors will not be as vibrant, leaving behind a somewhat subtle print.
 Different brands, fabric content, fabric dyes and dye batches will react differently to the inks leaving the potential for slight color variances within an order or between orders.
 While our office staff is knowledgeable about the suggested use of inks on various fabric blends, garment dyes and more, the client has final approval on the ink choice and the client takes responsibility for approving ink choices.
-If a client would like to see an ink color sample, please order a water-based test swatch.
+If you would like to see an ink color sample, please order a water-based test swatch.

 FOR A MORE IN-DEPTH EXPLANATION OF WATER-BASED INKS, CHECK OUT